amiramusannef/final_novelty_credit_card_fraud_detection/README.md

 Goal: Optimizing fraud detection model performance while making the predictions of the model more understandable and transparent by visualizing which features influence their decisions.

 # General Acknowledgement
-This model was developed based on a Kaggle notebook titled “Credit Card Fraud Detection using ML models” by Shalinee Kumari (https://github.com/Shalinee13/Credit-Card-Fraud-Detection-using-ML-models?tab=readme-ov-file), which provided data understanding, EDA, model building and model evaluation.
+This model was developed based on a [Kaggle notebook by Shalinee Kumari](https://github.com/Shalinee13/Credit-Card-Fraud-Detection-using-ML-models) which provided data understanding, EDA, model building and model evaluation.

-Modifications: Implementation of Hybrid Sampling Technique and ANN model building including custom dropout, batch normalization, and callback tuning.
+**Modifications and Contributions:**
+- Added hybrid sampling (SMOTETomek)
+- Built a custom ANN architecture using Keras with:
+  - Batch Normalization
+  - Dropout
+  - L2 Regularization
+  - Callbacks (EarlyStopping, ModelCheckpoint, Learning Rate Scheduler)
+- Integrated SHAP for ANN interpretability
+- Model comparison with Random Forest and feature importance analysis

 # Dataset
 The dataset used in this project is anonymized and was provided by an undisclosed institution for research purposes due to privacy and confidential issue.
 We sourced the dataset from a GitHub repository (https://github.com/Shalinee13/Credit-Card-Fraud-Detection-using-ML-models?tab=readme-ov-file) which references the original data hosted on Kaggle.
 Due to its large size, the files are available via OneDrive links provided in the repository